robertgrant/stata2d3/README.md

 This is a collection of Stata commands that allow you to export your Stata graphics into an interactive webpage.
 Essentially, it saves your graph as SVG format, annotates that, wraps it in an HTML file with link to the [D3](https://d3js.org) JavaScript library, and if you wish, it adds some D3 code to give you a little interactivity.
 It requires Stata versions 14+ (but see below).
 Here's some examples:
-* *these are aspirational notes of work in progress*
+* *these are aspirational notes of work in progress and no guarantee of syntax to come*
 * sysuse auto, clear
 * d3, hover_tooltip(make): scatter price mpg // adds a tooltip on mouse hover which shows the text in the **make** variable